-- a) A quorum of one-third of the Active members of the Society (not including Life members) shall be required for voting on matters requiring Society approval. - b) Absentee vote: Absentee ballots shall be allowed in elections for Society officers and c) Majority vote: A majority shall consist of over half of the votes cast in a duly authorized vote by the Society in any matter requiring Society approval, and shall suffice unless specified otherwise in the Bylaws.
+- A. A quorum of one-third of the Active members of the Society (not including Life members) shall be required for voting on matters requiring Society approval. - B. Absentee vote: Absentee ballots shall be allowed in elections for Society officers and Ethics Committee members. - C. Majority vote: A majority shall consist of over half of the votes cast in a duly authorized vote by the Society in any matter requiring Society approval, and shall suffice unless specified otherwise in the Bylaws.